Cuneiform Writing: History, Meaning, Symbols, and Facts

 The early dynastic cuneiform system of around the late 3rd millennium BCE was a bit more refined and could communicate grammatical relationships and syntax.
 It could easily convey ideas as it combined word-signs and phonograms.
 This allowed for the writing system to be used communicating ideas in religion, economics, politics and literature.

 Also, the characters were reduced from more than 1000 to 600 in order to allow for more clarity.
 By the 23rd Century BCE, cuneiform had reached a point where emotional concepts like loyalty, trust, love, fear, hate, hope, and anger could be communicated.
-This explains how Enheduanna, the famous priestess of Inanna, in the Ur (a Sumerian city) could write her poems and hymns in praise of Innana.
+This explains how Enheduanna, the famous priestess of Inanna, in Ur (a Sumerian city) could write her poems and hymns in praise of the Mesopotamian goddess Inanna.

 When were cuneiform inscriptions deciphered?